top of page

 Understanding Income Tax Rebate

 Tax rebates are entirely different from exemptions and deductions.
 The income tax rebate is applicable to reduce your tax liability.
-The income tax is calculated based on the net taxable income.
-The tax rebate applies to the income tax.
+The income tax is calculated based on the net taxable income, and the rebate applies to reduce the final tax amount.
 If the total taxable amount meets the threshold value for the rebate, the rebate will apply.
 Otherwise, there will be no rebate, and you must pay your tax as per the income tax slabs.

 Income Tax Rebate under Section 87A

 The income tax rebate under Section 87A was first introduced in 2013.
 It was offered as an incentive for taxpayers to pay their taxes promptly.
-As the rebate applies to the final tax amount, bringing down the tax owed to zero is possible if the rebate covers your tax amount.
-The tax rebate applies to the total tax amount before the Health and Education Cess is applied.
+Since the rebate applies to the final tax amount, it can bring the tax owed down to zero if the rebate covers your total tax.
+The rebate is applied before the Health and Education Cess is added to the tax calculation.

 The rebate motivates low-income earners to file tax returns without worrying about tax payments.
 You need not pay tax if the amount owed exceeds the rebate threshold.
 Every few years, the rebate threshold limit has been increasing.
 Following is a short recap of revisions to the rebate from 2013 to 2024: